sanfinity-Iot/openremote/User-Guide:-Artnet-DMX-Agent.md

-**NOTE: THIS PROTOCOL IS NOT YET ACCESSIBLE VIA THE NEW MANAGER UI.
-IT IS HOWEVER ALREADY PART OF THE CODE BASE AND WILL BE ADDED IN NEXT RELEASES.**
+**NOTE: THIS PROTOCOL IS DISABLED BY DEFAULT AS IT IS NOT MAINTAINED, IF YOU ARE INTERESTED IN THIS PROTOCOL THEN PLEASE GET IN TOUCH `developers[at]openremote.io`.**

 The example below describes interactively linking asset attributes to Artnet Servers using the [ArtnetClientProtocol](https://github.com/openremote/openremote/blob/master/agent/src/main/java/org/openremote/agent/protocol/dmx/artnet/ArtnetClientProtocol.java).
 The following examples assume that you are running the [Demo docker compose profile](https://github.com/openremote/openremote/wiki/Developer-Guide:-Docker-compose-profiles#demo-docker-composeyml).